eliasantoniorodrigues1/nu_project/README.md

 ### Problem Statement 4: Proposed KPIs for Pix

-The pix is ​​a product with a high demand for transactions.
+The pix is a product with a high demand for transactions.
 To monitor the performance of this product I suggest the creation of the following indicators:

 Management View